 Why is a street taco called a street taco?
 When cities started being more industrialized and many flocked to Mexican cities for jobs, people would make batches of tacos to sell to people on the street.
 Thus Mexican street tacos were born.
 Are you wondering what is the difference between a street taco and any other type of taco?
 The main difference is that street taco recipes use small corn tortillas so the food is easy to eat on the go.
 Whereas in the U.S. we have supersized everything.

-Of course, tacos can be fun and easy to make for a quick weeknight meal.
-Why do you think Mexican street food is so popular?
-In addition, tacos can be a healthy dinner.
+Whether you are actually visiting Mexico City or looking for a quick weeknight dinner, Mexican street food is a tasty choice.
+In addition to being quick, tacos can be a healthy dinner.
 They are versatile and can be made out of fish, beef, veggies, eggs, pretty much anything.
-Therefore I have compiled some of my favorite street tacos recipes here along with some other eat streets recipes.
-Click on the links above for recipes for fish tacos and how to make picadillo for beef tacos.
+Therefore, I have compiled some of my favorite street tacos recipes here along with some other eat streets recipes.

 Street Tacos Recipes: Huevos Tacos

 If you are wondering, “Are tacos healthy?
 Why or why not?”, tacos can be healthy.
 People in many Latin American countries often don’t eat much meat in their meals, but they do use eggs, beans, and vegetables.
 Also if you substitute heavy sour cream and loads of cheese with guacamole and pico de Gallo, you are reducing fat and calories while adding extra veggies to your diet.
 People often wonder what are some of the key differences between authentic Mexican food and Americanized Mexican food.
 Here in America, we tend to use more meats and increase portions, while Mexicans use fresh items readily available.

 - 2 Tbsp. chopped jalapeno